 Applesauce can act as a fat replacer for butter or oil.
 In this recipe, it’s adding extra moisture to create a soft texture for the cookies.

-- Coconut Cinnamon Ginger Cookies – These are gluten-free and made with no flour!
+- Coconut Cinnamon Ginger Cookies are gluten-free and made with no flour.

-- Preheat the oven to 350°F. Line a baking sheet with parchment paper.
-Tip: I like to lightly spray the baking sheet with nonstick cooking spray, then lay the parchment on top.
+- Preheat the oven to 350°F. Line a baking sheet with parchment paper (or a silicone mat).
+Tip: I like to lightly spray the cookie sheet with nonstick cooking spray, then lay the parchment on top.
 This helps the parchment to stick.